 - Prerequisites: Education majors must be at sophomore level or above.
 (This requirement does not apply to non-Education majors.)

-- Eligibility: Open to both Wheaton education majors and non-education majors as space permits.
+- Eligibility: Open to both Wheaton education majors and non-education majors (as space permits) with at least a 2.75 GPA.

 - Highlights: This is an opportunity to get a glimpse into the world of overseas teaching in Italy, Germany, and England - both the challenges and opportunities it offers!